- Assessing Your Needs

 How much insulation should I have in my attic?

-Current building code for our area of NC requires R-38 insulation in the attic,which to the average homeowner means nothing.
+Current building code for our area of NC requires R-38 insulation in the attic, which to the average homeowner probably has little meaning.
 R-value is a measure of how resistive a material is to heat flow, so the higher the R-value the better the material is at insulating.
 Building codes have also changed over the years with each revision typically requiring more insulation than the last.
 The thickness of your insulation also depends on the type of material used, but typically at least a foot of insulation is required to reach R-38.